What is a bond? This guide explains how bonds work, their types, and why they're a key part of investment portfolios. Learn with Vanguard.

 Municipal bonds

-These bonds (also called "munis" or "muni bonds") are issued by states and other municipalities.
-They're generally safe because the issuer has the ability to raise money through taxes—but they're not as safe as U.S. government bonds, and it is possible for the issuer to default.
+Municipal bonds (also known as "muni bonds" or "munis") are issued by states and other municipalities.
+They're generally safe because the issuer can raise money through taxes—but they're not as safe as U.S. government bonds, and it is possible for the issuer to default.

-Interest from these bonds is free from federal income tax, as well as state tax in the state in which it's issued.
+Interest from municipal bonds is typically free from federal income tax, as well as state tax in the state in which it's issued.
 Because of the favorable tax treatment, yields are generally lower than those of bonds that are federally taxable.

 Corporate bonds